erratinsilentio/erratinsilentio/README.md

 4. Self Love reminder with React Native
 5. Soul Journal with Next.js, Node.js, MongoDB, Prisma

+Also on my list - Rust and Solidity for the backend!

 Let's look into the future!